blomadam/blomadam.github.io/_posts/2017-4-4-Project-2-Music-Charts.md

 df = df.drop(df.columns[8:83], axis=1)
 ```

 This cleaning and summarization process had the benefit of converting all the data into integers that would be easy to plot.
 Now I just needed to convert the columns holding dates and times into a suitable format for plotting as well.
 Luckily, the `pd.to_datetime` function was able to convert my track length, date entered and date peaked columns very easily.
-The resulting datetime objects can be reformatted into any suitable form as required later.
+The resulting datetime objects can be reformatted into any suitable format later, as required.

 I noticed that my genres column had some values that should be grouped together.
 I cleaned them up with the following lambda functions to combine `Rock` with `Rock'n'Roll` and `R & B` with `R&B`: